Claire Ebert

 Prospective Students

-I will be accepting student at Ph.D. level interested in applying environmental archaeology, human ecology, and/or stable isotope analysis to research questions within Mesoamerican archaeology or in other geographic regions.
-Students are also welcome to design studies related to current projects the Paleoecology and Isotope Geochemistry lab related to questions about ecological change, diet, and commensal relationships between people, plants, and/or other animals.
+Current PhD students working in the MAIS Lab apply environmental archaeology, human ecology, and/or stable isotope analysis to research questions within Mesoamerican archaeology.
+Students are also welcome to design studies related to ongoing projects in the lab, focusing on questions about environmental change, diet, and commensal relationships between people, plants, and/or other animals in Mesoamerica or elsewhere in the ancient world.

 Courses